MicrosoftDocs/azure-devops-docs/docs/pipelines/library/secure-files.md

    :::image type="content" source="media/upload-secure-file.png" alt-text="Screenshot of uploading your file.":::

 1. Select **OK**.
-You can delete the uploaded file, but you can't replace it.
+Once you upload the file, you can delete it but not replace it.

 ### Define security roles and permissions